-Business West have carried out a Clean Air Zone Survey.
+Business West have carried out a Clean Air Zone (CAZ) Survey.
 They received over 1,000 responses from across the business community – an amazing response.

 The responses have helped provide them with vital views and evidence to help them try to ensure a better designed scheme for Bristol businesses.
 A summary of the survey results is available HERE.